-EXTERIOR EQUIPMENT
+Chapter 9: EXTERIOR EQUIPMENT

-9.1 Deck

-Rails and Deck Hardware
+9.1 Deck Rails and Deck Hardware

 The rail system and hardware fittings have been selected and installed to perform specific functions.
-Bow and hand rails are installed to provide a handhold in certain areas of the boat.
-You should make sure you keep at least one hand on the handholds as you move about the boat.
+Bow and hand rails are installed to provide a hand hold in certain areas of the boat.
+You should make sure you keep at least one hand on the hand holds as you move about the boat.

+Your boat could be equipped with optional cleats that are retractable and flush with the deck when not in use.
+To use the cleats, pull up on the center of the cleat until it locks in the mooring position.
 Mooring lines should be secured to the cleats and not to rails or stanchions.
 Be sure a clear lead exists when running dock lines or anchor lines.
 A line inadvertently run around a stanchion or over the rail could cause damage.